 - Savor a delicious Uzbek lunch and enjoy included entrance fees

-- Professional photography with a Sony A6700 camera to cherish your experience
+- Professional photography to cherish your experience

 The Most Beautiful Metro Stations of Tashkent Tashkent’s metro system is not just transportation — it’s an underground art museum.
 On this part of the tour, travelers will explore several of the city’s most beautiful metro stations, each designed with its own unique artistic style.
 Built during the Soviet era, the Tashkent Metro is famous for its grand marble halls, ornate chandeliers, colorful mosaics, and intricate tilework that represent different periods of Uzbek history and culture.
 Your local guide will lead you through stations such as Alisher Navoi, Kosmonavtlar, and Paxtakor, explaining the symbolism behind the designs and how each reflects the spirit of its time.
 You’ll have time to admire and photograph the breathtaking decorations — from cosmic-themed domes to elegant marble columns.